 Weapons / Bladed Ritual Tools

 Bladed ritual tools, swords, daggers, athames, pocket knives, etc will be allowed.
 However, if they become an issue, we may ask you to put them away.
 These items should not be concealed.
 Please keep in mind that we are in a public park and that such items could raise the concerns of mundane guests in the park.
-If you feel you need to have a gun for protection or defense, we ask that you keep it in your car or tent.
+If you feel you need to have a gun for protection or defense, we ask that you keep it in your vehicle.

 You may bring or partake of alcohol so long as you are over the age of 21, and so long as you do not get out of hand.
 Individuals who become a problem will be asked to leave.
 Virginia State Law and campground policies designate that alcohol may only be used in private areas (inside a cabin or camping-unit).
 If you wish to partake of alcohol outside, such as around the campfire, please put it in another container to make it less obvious.